microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

    ```bash
    git switch [branch-name]
    ```
+   Another common way to switch branches is using the command `git checkout [branch-name]`.

 1. **Do work**.
 At this point you want to add your changes.
 Don't forget to tell Git about it with the following commands: